WVURAIL/dspira/_posts/2020-08-22-CommandLine_and_Git.md

 categories: ['Software Setup']
 order: 3
 permalink: /CommandLine_and_Git/
+meta_description: "Learn the Linux terminal commands and Git steps used in DSPIRA lessons.
+Navigate files, update software, and manage local changes."
 ---

 Several lessons here open a terminal and start typing.
 If that is unfamiliar